Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Modelling of Dynamics

 Here we assume a linear drag term \(T_{2}\) that describes air resistance acting on the body of the multirotor UAV frame due to translational motion.
 The assumption of linearity works well in practice for small angles due to the fact that translational drag terms remain similar, and altitude loss due to thrust vector change is negligible (i.e. assume a nominal value of thrust provided by the motors).
 Overall system dynamics with feedback control design for small angles are shown in Fig. \ref{fig:outer_loop_model}.
 Note that the attitude (inner loop) model parameters directly affect the performance of the outer loop dynamics.

-In cases where aggressive maneuvers require large rotation angles, we present a different treatment for the generation of reference angles and thrust.
-This is achieved by introducing an intermediate feedback linearization step.
-We keep the outer-loop controller structure and gains the same except that we scale the summed controller output by a factor \(\gamma\).
-This scaling factor represents the ratio between the amplitude \(h\) in radians of the outer-loop MRFT (presented in Eq. \eqref{eq_mrft_algorithm}) and the horizontal force generated at this angle; and can be formulated as:
+In cases where aggressive maneuvers require large rotation angles, we present a different treatment for the generation of reference attitude and thrust.
+This is achieved by utilizing the controller structure presented in \cite{Mellinger2011}, where the differential flatness properties of multirotor UAVs are exploited such that the outer loop controller outputs a desired inertial force vector \(\vec{F}_{des}\) instead of directly producing reference rotation angles and thrust.
+The feedback control structure of \cite{Mellinger2011} neglects actuator and inner-loop dynamics, nonetheless, the identification and tuning approach presented in this paper takes these dynamics into account.
+The inertial force vector is related to the UAV's attitude and thrust by the following equation:

-Where \(\Upsilon_{avg}\) is the average thrust generated by all motors of a UAV during MRFT.
-After applying the scaling factor, we get \(\vec{F}_{des}\) instead of \(\phi_{des}\), \(\theta_{des}\), and \(U_z\).
-On the other hand, the generated inertial forces at current system state are given by: